mikepenz/FastAdapter/MIGRATION.md

 - com.mikepenz:fastadapter-extensions-ui // pre-defined ui components
 - com.mikepenz:fastadapter-extensions-utils // needs the `expandable`, `drag` and `scroll` extension.

+If you have any issues during the migration, or any questions come up please open a github issue so we can improve the migration guide or the documentation.

 #### v3.3.x
 * Upgraded the library to use `androidX` dependencies.
 This means your project will need to depend on `androidX` dependencies too.
 If you still use appcompat please consider using a version older than v3.3.x.